jpachecoxyz/jpachecoxyz.github.io/hugo/content/posts/basics of HUGO.md

 The next step is to publish your web to a custom server or on github, gitlab, codeberg pages.

-1. Preparing for Deployment
+1. Preparing for Deployment.
-2. Deploying to a Web Server or Hosting Service
+2. Deploying to a Web Server or Hosting Service.

 ### Additional Resources {#additional-resources}